PALBACE 125MG CAPSULE 21’S

 Some common side effects of this medicine include fatigue, hair loss, rash, vomiting, and diarrhea.
 This medicine may reduce the number of blood cells (decrease red blood and white blood cells) in your blood, thereby, increasing the susceptibility to infections.
 It is better to inform your doctor if you notice symptoms of infection like fever, chills, and weakness, bleeding or bruising and nose bleed.
 It might also cause dizziness if it happens avoid driving or attention-seeking activities.

 Before taking it, tell your doctor if you have heart disease, liver, or kidney problems or are taking any medicines to treat infections.
-Many other medicines can affect, or be affected by, this medicine so let your healthcare team know all medications you are using.
+Many other medicines can affect, or be affected, this medicine so let your healthcare team know all medications you are using.
 This medicine is not recommended during pregnancy or while breastfeeding.
-The use of effective contraception by both males and females during treatment is important to avoid pregnancy.
+The use of effective contraception both males and females during treatment is important to avoid pregnancy.

 Warning & Precautions

 - Palbace Capsule is unsafe to use during pregnancy as there is definite evidence of risk to the developing baby.
 However, the doctor may rarely prescribe it in some life-threatening situations if the benefits are more than the potential risks.
 Please consult your doctor.